davidleach724/Rancid-Tomatillos/README.md

 ## Wins

--
--
+- Learning how to install/open/use Cypress for testing.
+- Creating a React application from scratch and utilizing conditional component based rendering.

 ## Challenges

-- Understanding the fundamentals of building a React based application
+- Understanding the fundamentals of building a React based application.
 - Understanding how to use Cypress to test components.
 - Understanding how to implement Router to make the site multipage.

 ## Future Add Ons

+- Error handling testing
+- Add a search bar for users to search for a specific movie.

 ## Project Managers